WhiZTiM/whiztim.github.io/_posts/2017-6-21-Layman's-Explanation-To-Functions-And-Stack.md

 ### Relating the above.....

 Your program starts from the *function* `main()`; in this case, you have given Musa a box to process;
 Musa, places the Box on the end of the rail, plugs it and starts processing it.
-While processing the given items in the box, he reaches a point where he cannot proceed without the result of another function(Box); He then suspends the current items he is processing, in an attempt to obtain that very function (Box);
+While processing the given items in the box, he reaches a point where he cannot proceed without the result of another function(Box); He then suspends the current items he is processing, in an attempt to obtain the other function (Box) needs;

 ##### Calling a function